dprkh/responses/PUBLIC_API.md

 let provider = azure().from_env()?.build()?;
 let client = Client::new(provider);

-// Create judge with default evaluation prompt and temperature (0.1 for consistency) let judge = Judge::new(client, "gpt-4o");
+// Create judge and configure with custom evaluation prompt (users should tailor for their use-case) let judge = Judge::new(client, "gpt-4o")
+    .with_prompt(r#"You are a software developer reviewing code and responses.
+Your task is to evaluate whether an LLM's response matches the expected behavior from a developer's perspective.

+Consider these factors:
+1. Code accuracy and best practices
+2. Implementation correctness
+3. Function calling and API usage
+4. Technical completeness and quality
+5. Appropriateness for development context

+Always provide your evaluation as structured JSON with a boolean 'passes' field and detailed 'reasoning' string."#);

 let conversation = Messages::new()
     .system("You are a helpful assistant")